dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

                 trace `stack`, then:

-                1. Stop listening on the stream by calling the `cancel()` method of the c  orresponding stream subscription, which returns a future `f`.
+                1. Stop listening on the stream by calling the `cancel()` method of the corresponding stream subscription, which returns a future `f`.

                 1. Wait for `f` to complete.
 If `f` completes with an error